 With an aggressive treatment plan, you can hope to recover from your ignorance.

 Conclusion: Getting the Most Out of AP Psych Notes

 These notes and strategies should help you get started on your AP Psychology review.
 You can even use the notes on a unit-by-unit basis if you're just studying for a short quiz or test.
 Just remember to take practice tests to keep yourself on track, and continue consulting any resources you've accumulated throughout the year in class.

-I'd recommend that you also take advantage of the information in my other AP Psychology posts (links are in the first section of this article) to get more advice on how to structure your studying and ensure a high score on the final exam!
+I recommend also taking advantage of the information in our other AP Psychology guides, such as our ultimate guide and in-depth review, to get more advice on how to structure your studying and to ensure you earn a high score on the final exam!

 Are you concerned about the AP Psychology test?
 Read this article to decide whether it will be especially challenging for you.